htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

 :classad-attribute:`ExecutableSize`
     Size of the executable in KiB.

-:classad-attribute:`ExitBySignal` otherwise.
-For some grid universe jobs, how the job exited
+:classad-attribute:`ExitBySignal`
-    is unavailable.
+    An attribute that is ``True`` when a user job exits via a signal and ``False`` otherwise.
+For some grid universe jobs, how the job exited is unavailable.
 In this case, ``ExitBySignal`` is set to ``False``.

 :classad-attribute:`ExitCode`